Blog Post

 Start off on the right foot by:

 Analysing keywords to find out what people are searching for.
-These words should be included through the website.
+These words should be included throughout the website.
 Pages can target different key terms.

-On each post and page ensure that <title> elements and alt attributes (on images) are descriptive, specific, and accurate.
-Not full of repetitive keywords, this is seen as stuffing.
+On each post and page, ensure that <title> elements and alt attributes (on images) are descriptive, specific, and accurate.
+Not full of repetitive keywords; that’s considered keyword stuffing.

 The site should be clear and easy to navigate.
 The pecking order of pages is crucial for Google to understand what is important on the site.